20th CBRNE Command welcomes new commanding general at change of command

 |0

-This work, 20th CBRNE Command welcomes new commanding general at change of command [Image 5 of 5], by MAJ Steven Modugno, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 20th CBRNE Command welcomes new commanding general at change of command, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.